 What is Reiki?

-A treatment will usually progress with the practitioner moving their hands from one specific position to another, and holding each position for between 3 and 5 minutes.
-Areas usually covered include the head, back, stomach, knees and feet.
-Between 12 and 20 positions are used and treatments therefore last for 45-90 minutes.
+Treatment will usually progress with the practitioner moving their hands from one specific position to another, and holding each position for between 3 and 5 minutes.
+Areas usually covered include the head, back, stomach, knees, and feet.
+Between 12 and 20 positions are used and treatments, therefore, last for 45-90 minutes.
 Clients often report feelings of warmth and tingling on areas being treated, even when the hands are not in contact!

 There is no scientific evidence available to support the effectiveness of Reiki and especially the presence of the life force energy described in Reiki teachings.
 However, many dedicated therapists and satisfied clients may disagree!